serhmarch/ModbusLib/doc/pages/01_architecture.md

 * **Transmitting** - Sending response back to client
 * **Closed** - Connection or server closed

 For TCP servers, each connection maintains independent state.
-For serial resources, a single connection state is managed.
+For serial resources,a single connection state is managed.
 State transitions are event-driven by socket/serial I/O completion and timeout conditions.

 ## Signal/Callback Mechanism {#signal-callback-mechanism}